Will-Lounsbery-Scaife/ML4FG_protGPT2/README.md

 # Preprocessing
 - The INDI antibody dataset is available here: https://research.naturalantibody.com/nanobodies
-- The original dataset was downsampled by a factor of 10 and preprocessed using <script>
+- The original dataset was downsampled by a factor of 10 and preprocessed using **train_val_split.py**
 - Our fine-tuning training and validation datasets are available upon request, as they are too large to upload to Github.

 Here is a sample of the dataset for reference: